Nuria I. Fernandez

-Nuria I. Fernandez is a civil engineer who has served as the current Administrator of the Federal Transit Administration (FTA), a division of the United States Department of Transportation (DOT), since June 10, 2021.
-After she was appointed as Deputy Administrator of the FTA on January 21, 2021, she served as the acting Administrator until her confirmation in June.
-Fernandez has held leadership positions in large transit agencies, including as General Manager and Chief Executive Officer of the Santa Clara Valley Transportation Authority (VTA, 2014–2021), Chief Operating Officer of the Metropolitan Transportation Authority (MTA, 2011–2014), and Senior Vice President of Design and Construction for both the Chicago Transit Authority (CTA) and Washington Metropolitan Area Transit Authority (WMATA, 1994–1997).
+Nuria I. Fernandez is a Panamanian-American civil engineer who served as the administrator of the Federal Transit Administration (FTA), from June 10, 2021, to February 24, 2024.
+After she was appointed as deputy administrator of the FTA on January 21, 2021, she served as the acting administrator until her confirmation in June.
+Fernandez has held leadership positions in large transit agencies, including as general manager and chief executive officer of the Santa Clara Valley Transportation Authority from 2014 to 2021, chief operating officer of the Metropolitan Transportation Authority (MTA) from 2011 to 2014, and senior vice president of design and construction for both the Chicago Transit Authority (CTA) and Washington Metropolitan Area Transit Authority (WMATA) from 1994 to 1997.

 Early life and education

 Fernandez was born and raised in Panama City, Panama, with one older brother and one younger brother; her family is of Jamaican descent.
 She recalls having to rise early to go to school, as her family owned a single car.
+As she grew up, she lived in a small house.
 Fernandez emigrated to the United States to pursue higher education, earning a bachelor's degree in civil engineering from Bradley University (Peoria, Illinois, 1982) and a master's degree in business administration from Roosevelt University (Chicago, 1990).